dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 re-encapsulation attacks and bring the usage of ML-KEM in practice closer to the generic DHKEM binding properties as defined in {{RFC9180}}.

-We construct 'wrapper' KEMs based on ML-KEM to bind the KEM shared secret to the KEM ciphertext, such that the final KEM has similar binding security properties as the original DHKEM which HPKE was designed around.

 The encapsulation and decapsulation keys are computed, serialized, and deserialized the same as in {{FIPS203}} where the decapsulation keys MUST be in the 64-byte `(d, z)` format.
 The 'expanded' format where the decapsulation